 Hospices in Surrey

-Hospices are places designed to ensure the end of someone’s life is as comfortable as possible.
-Specialist palliative is provided and family and friends are always welcome.
+Hospices are places that are specially designed to ensure the end of someone’s life is as comfortable as possible.
+Specialist palliative care is provided and family and friends are always welcome.

-In Surrey, there are 4 hospices.
-Each hospice has a catchment area meaning depending where your loved one lives, they will be eligible for at least one.
+There are four hospices in Surrey.
+Each one has a catchment area, meaning depending on where your loved one lives, they will be eligible for at least one.
 Your relative will be referred by a GP or hospital if it is deemed hospice care is appropriate.

-All provide an excellent standard of care and a compassionate environment.
-The care hospices provide is always free; they are funded by the NHS and fundraising.
+All of the hospices in Surrey provide an excellent standard of care and a compassionate environment.
+The care that hospices provide is always free, as they are funded by the NHS and fundraising.

 Based in Crawley, St. Catherine’s Hospice offers 18 in-patient wards.
-The wards have 24 hour specialist and clinical care, with extensive facilities: jacuzzis in each bathroom, timetable of art exercise and music classes, beautiful landscaped garden and relatives’ room.
-Visitors are welcome whenever, and the staff are well trained to making people feel as comfortable as possible.
-St Catherine’s also run a living well centre in Caterham, with the same facilities as in Crawley but no beds.
-Patients are welcome to visit this centre and access care and support whenever they may wish.
+The wards have 24 hour specialist and clinical care, with extensive facilities, including jacuzzis in each bathroom and tranquil gardens.
+Visitors are welcome at all time and the staff are well trained to make people feel as comfortable as possible.

-The also offer care in the home.
-The team of specialist nurses, doctors and therapists are able to visit your relative’s home and provide the following care: symptom control, helping with independence, emotional well being and welfare support.
-Many people prefer to die at home, and St Catherine’s have the experience in working a care plan around all of your wishes.
+They also offer a care in the home service.
+Their team of specialist nurses, doctors and therapists are able to visit your relative’s home and provide the following care: symptom control, helping with independence, emotional well being and welfare support.
+Many people prefer to see out the end of their life at home and St. Catherine’s can provide a care plan around all of your wishes.